JoshuaHolloway/web-sprint-challenge-javascript-fundamentals/README.md

       and .call, .apply, or .bind are not applied, then this-keyword defaults to referring to the global object.
     * The default object is the global object.
 In the browser this is the window object.

+5. Why do we need super() in an extended class?
+  * To call the extended classes constructor to initialize the properties that will be inherited by any objects instantiated from this base class.

 # Sprint Challenge - JavaScript Fundamentals